kyle2277/C-Permutation-Matrix-Encryption/README.md

 | Rest of program | 36.18 | 26 |
 | Elapsed time | 141.45 | 100 |

+**Table 1:** *Proportion of runtime split between the major sections of the program for fixed-dimension encryption.*

-The following table is the results of the variable-dimension test.
+Table 2 is the results of the variable-dimension test.
 Specifically, a single pass of single-threaded, variable-dimension encryption on the test file.
-The command ran:
+The test command:

-    $ ./fontblanc Constitution.pdf -e -k fookeybar
+    ~$ ./fontblanc Constitution.pdf -e -k fookeybar

 | Measured Section | Time (ms) | Proportion of Runtime (%) |
 | :-------------- | :-------: | :----------: |